j2store/userguide/paypal_payment_plugin.md

 The text of the payment button.
 The button will be displayed at the final checkout step.

 <a name="enable-ipn"></a>
-## How to enable the IPN in your Paypal account.
+## How to enable IPN Notification in your PayPal account.

 Login to your Paypal account